Enhancing Learning Outcomes in Medical Education Through Multimodal Platforms

-We explored the impact of an e-learning course that uses virtual 3D-models to teach medical students about congenital heart disease (CHD), a birth defect impacting 1% of live births.
+Exploring the impact of an e-learning course that uses virtual 3D-models to teach medical students about congenital heart diseases.

 Partner